-To test the Bluetooth module, we will use the Arduino as a router and route all commands from the Bluetooth module to the computer and all command from the computer to the Bluetooth module.
+To test the Bluetooth module, we will use the Arduino as a router and route all commands from the Bluetooth module to the computer and all commands from the computer to the Bluetooth module.

 Computer <-> Arduino Nano <-> Bluetooth module

-In the next chapter we will add the Android phone to this path.
+In the next chapter, we will add the Android phone to this path.